A short history of how the Rugby World Cup was created

 The IRB had to conduct a study to see whether the idea of New Zealand and Australia being hosts together was feasible at all.
 This led to another meeting of the IRFB that took place in in March 1985.

-The opposition was still strong despite the idea that Australia, New Zealand, and supported it.
-South Africa was the country that allegedly had an opportunity to decide whether the World Cup will take place or not.
-For South African representatives, this did not make much difference as there was the sports boycott back in the day, so they knew they wouldn't compete in the World Cup.
+The opposition was still strong despite the idea that Australia, New Zealand, and France supported it. was the country that allegedly had an opportunity to decide whether the World Cup will take place or not.
+For South African representatives, this did not make much difference as there was the sports boycott back in the day, so they knew they wouldn’t compete in the World Cup.

 After South Africa decided in favour of the competition, England and changed their opposing stance and finally decided that the World Cup should indeed take place.